juliangav/www.julian.is/site/content/articles/2018-06-10-serverside-split-testing.md

 ---
-title: "Server-Side Split Testing for Static Websites"
+title: "Getting Started With Server-Side Split Testing"
 description:  When to use it, when to avoid it, and setting up your testing stack.
 tags: [abtesting, staticwebsites, jamstack]
-lastmod: 2018-03-01
+lastmod: 2018-10-24
-date: "2018-03-25"
+date: "2018-10-27"
 time: 5 Minutes
 categories:
   - "Development"
-slug: "server-side-split-testing-for-static-websites"
+slug: "server-side-split-testing"
 images: ["assets/og-css-grid-at-scale.jpg"]
 icon: /assets/aico-serverside-split-testing.svg
 comments: false